Enterovirus: Suspected diseases

 Encephalitis lethargica, the 1917–1926 "sleeping sickness".

 Possible correlations being studied

 Enterovirus has been speculated to be connected with Type 1 diabetes.
 It has been proposed that type 1 diabetes is a virus-triggered autoimmune response in which the immune system attacks virus-infected cells along with the insulin-producing beta cells in the pancreas.
 A team working at University of Tampere, Finland identified the enterovirus Coxsackievirus B1 as possibly linked to type 1 diabetes (which is an autoimmune disease).

+Enteroviruses, including polioviruses, may be a cause of myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS).

 Symptoms

 Most people who contract enterovirus have mild symptoms lasting about a week.
 Those with higher risk may have more complications, sometimes becoming fatal.
 The most common sign of enterovirus is a common cold.
 More intense symptoms of enterovirus include hypoxia, aseptic meningitis, conjunctivitis, hand, foot and mouth disease, and paralysis.

 Treatment

 Treatment for enteroviral infection is mainly supportive.
 In cases of pleurodynia, treatment consists of analgesics to relieve the severe pain that occurs in patients with the disease; in some severe cases, opiates may be needed.
 Treatment for aseptic meningitis caused by enteroviruses is also mainly symptomatic.
 In patients with enteroviral carditis, treatment consists of the prevention and treatment of complications such as arrhythmias, pericardial effusion, and cardiac failure.
 Other treatments that have been investigated for enteroviral carditis include intravenous immunoglobulin.